 If you are interested in applying to work with us, these definitions about the roles that we offer might be helpful:

-- Work experience offers school-aged participants the opportunity to spend one or two weeks outside of school to learn new skills and develop their self-confidence, timekeeping and communication skills as well as to discover more about a particular career or industry.
-Find out more about Work Experience placements.
+- Work experience offers school-aged participants the opportunity to spend one week outside of school to learn new skills and develop their self-confidence, timekeeping and communication skills as well as to discover more about a particular career or industry.

 - Internships are temporary, fixed-term placements (usually between two and six months) with a job title and usually a wage.
 Internships are the first step of a career path and provide enough experience during the duration that the participant is then qualified for a permanent job within the industry.